 Outcome mapping on different scales

-Since we set up Matter of Focus in 2017, we have held outcome mapping workshops for more than 160 public service organisations and partnerships.
+Since we set up Matter of Focus in 2017, we have held outcome mapping workshops for hundreds of public service organisations and partnerships.

 We usually work with organisations to create one or more outcome maps that set out how their activities reach outcomes.

-In some cases this has been for simple projects and community groups, such as Reeltime Music.
+In some cases this has been for simple projects and community groups.
 However, we specialise in supporting complex organisations and partnerships where external facilitation and a very conceptually robust process is essential to make progress.
 That would include the Scottish Government Public Health Reform team, to map how different people contribute to improving public health in Scotland; or mapping whole policy areas, such as Self-Directed Support; and helping organisations demonstrate how their innovative approaches make a difference across multiple delivery areas, such as Penumbra.

 Outcome maps and the pathways you plot through them provide a lens through which you can begin to see what data, information and feedback you need to collect and analyse to help understand the change processes and evidence your initiative’s progress towards the change it’s looking to make.